hpi-swa/Squot/README.md

 ## Installation instructions

+You will need a Squeak trunk image that is newer than 2017-03-12.
+The image's version number should be at about 17037 or higher.

 Until a proper baseline for Metacello has been created, you can use the following code to load Squot and all its prerequisites (including Metacello):

 ```smalltalk